Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Dynamics

 The first term $H_{\rm e}$ is written as,

-where $|i\rangle$ represents the state of the local Frenkel exciton and $|i,j\rangle$ is the CT state with the electron on site $i$ and hole on site $j$, $E_{\rm ex}$ is the on-site energy of the Frenkel exciton, $V_{\rm D/A/DA}$ denotes the electronic interactions, $C$ is the prefactor of the Coulomb attraction between electron and hole with $r_{i,j}$ being the distance which will induce the localization of electron and hole.
-Without lose of generality, we set the parameters as $E_{\rm ex}$=0.25eV, $V_{\rm DA}$=0.08eV, $C$=0.48eV, and $V_{\rm D}=V_{\rm A}$=0.06eV.
+where $|0\rangle$ represents the state of a local Frenkel exciton and $|i,j\rangle$ is the CT exciton with the electron on A unit $i$ and hole on D unit $j$, $E_{\rm ex}$ is the on-site energy of the Frenkel exciton, $V_{\rm D/A/DA}$ denotes the electronic interactions, $C$ is the prefactor of the Coulomb attraction between electron and hole with $r_{i,j}$ being the distance which will induce the localization of electron and hole.
+We set the parameters as $E_{\rm ex}$=0.25eV, $V_{\rm DA}$=0.08eV, $C$=0.48eV, and $V_{\rm D}=V_{\rm A}$=0.06eV \cite{Yao16}.
 The phonon Hamiltonian $H_{\rm p}$ is expressed as ($\hbar=1$)

 where $\hat{b}^{\dag}_{\pm,\nu}$ ($\hat{b}_{\pm,\nu}$) denotes the creation (annihilation) operator of $\nu$-th phonon mode on the donor ($-$) or acceptor ($+$) molecules, and $\omega_{\pm,\nu}$ is the relevant frequency.
 For the vibronic couplings, we consider the off-diagonal couplings: